The Sim4CAMSens project focuses on improving the simulation and testing of automotive sensors

 CLICK HERE to visit the project website

-Sim4CAMsens: Evaluating the impact of temperature and ice accumulation for radar
+Sim4CAMsens: Evaluating the impact of temperature and ice accumulation for lidar